colinlease/AgentShell/docs/using_agentshell.md

 - `Provider Turns`
 - `Tool Calls`

 Raise them for harder tasks.
 Lower them if you want shorter, cheaper runs.
+The tool use budget is injected into the agent's runtime context.

 ### Context Compaction